-This was one of the first guitars that I acquired with the intention of restoring it to its former glory.
-This was the 3rd guitar I purchased on eBay after my initial foray into the world of buying sight unseen after the purchase of my 1978 and 1976 Strats.
+This was one of the first guitars that I purchased with the specific intention of restoring it to its former glory.
+This was the 3rd guitar I purchased on eBay after my initial foray into the world of buying sight unseen, and after the purchase of my 1978 and 1976 Strats.
 I watched the auction carefully, prepared to jump in at the last minute thinking that this would somehow guarantee a winning bid.
 Unfortunately someone else had the same idea.

 This guitar looked like a real basket case, but I thought it had some potential.
 It had a pretty hilarious “custom” paint job – black with silver rays across the front of the body.
 It was all silver on the back.
 The original seller confessed that he knew nothing about guitars, and described it as a guitar from the 1960s or 1970s, and that “The neck seems to be in great cosmetic condition with 6 keys marked F.” The original pickup appeared to be missing, but a 2nd pickup had been added in a very rough cutout in the pickguard surrounded by white tape.
 The pickup looked as if it could have been a mini-humbucker, but back in the days of tiny images on eBay it was impossible to be sure.
 The listing also stated that the original Fender case was included.

-When the guitar reappeared for sale in the 2nd listing, it was now described as a 1974 model.
-The previous seller simply described it as “old.”
-The pickguard had now been replaced, and there was now a single pickup in the correct loaction.
-The pickup cover was missing, although it did appear to be broken in the previous listing.
+When the guitar reappeared for sale a 2nd time, it was described as a 1974 model.
+The first seller simply described it as “old.”
+This time around, the guitar had a nicer looking black pickguard.
+The old pickup had been replaced by a new single-coil pickup without a cover.
 The original knobs had been replaced with what appeared to be Telecaster style knobs, but everything else seemed the same as before.
 The 2nd seller did include a better photo of the fretboard, and it did look like it was in very nice condition.
-This is the actual description from the listing:
+Here is the actual description from the listing:

 The guitar has been refinished and has some changed parts, but it is still a great sounding, fun little guitar.
 The frets have recently been dressed and polished, and are in immaculate condition!
 This guitar has been professionally set up and restrung, and comes with original Fender case.